What if we were like Mr Little-Dude aka the bird, somehow?

-That bird gave me a hard time, and I was only trying to help him!
+That bird gave me such a hard time, and I was only trying to help him!

-That morning, I found him flying close to the ceiling, stuck by the upper part of the stairway.
-There was a glass window high up on the wall, and this little guy was bumping his head on it, and falling to the floor.
-He would fly up to the window, hit his head, fall, then redo it all over and over.
-Baby bird could clearly see outside through the glass, but in fact, the only way for him to get outdoors didn’t involve that window at all.
-It was sealed, that bird needed to get over his stubborn (low-key suicidal) plan.
+That morning, I found him flying close to the ceiling, stuck in the upper part of the stairway.
+There was a glass window high up on the wall, and this little guy was bumping his head onto it, and falling to the floor.
+He would fly up to the window, hit his head, fall, then redo it over and over again.
+Baby bird could see outside clearly through the glass, but in fact, the only way for him to get there didn’t involve that window at all.
+It was a sealed window, that bird needed to get over his stubborn (low-key suicidal) plan.
 So I decided to help him out.

-When he saw me approaching, he totally freaked out!
-Our little guy went crashing himself even harder against the glass.
+When he saw me approaching, dude totally freaked out!
+This little guy went crashing himself even harder against the glass.
 I tried all I could to appease him.
-Smh, you should hear me talking to that bird, and trying to catch him (and reason with him)!
-But all my gymnastic efforts and the good motivation of my heart were not yielding results.
-At that point, he was totally controlled by fear, acting the craziest to avoid me, yet still going to hurt his little self on repeat against the glass.
+Smh, you should have heard me talking to that bird, trying to catch him (and reason with him!) but all my gymnastic efforts and the motivation of my heart were useless.
+At that point, he was totally controlled by fear, acting the craziest to avoid me, yet still hurting his little self on repeat against the glass.

-The first time I caught that bird on the floor, I’ll let you imagine how he kept battling his way out of my hands!
-As I was figuring out how to deal with that little body and these violent little wings, next thing I knew: my hands were just holding onto a bunch of his tail feathers… Actually, all of them🫥.
-He had already escaped and was crashing himself just everywhere on the wall at that point.
+The first time I caught that bird on the floor, I’ll let you imagine how he kept battling his way out of my hands.
+As I was figuring out how to deal with that tiny body and these violent little wings, next thing I knew: my hands were just holding onto a bunch of tail feathers… Actually, all of them🫥.
+Little dude had already escaped and was crashing himself just everywhere on the wall at that point.
 That was painful to see, but at the same time, honestly I was getting annoyed too.
 That bird was insane!
-All I wanted was to help him; but there we were, both struggling and feeling worse than we should have.
-(Of course I was fighting a bit of guilt over his tail, but was it really my fault?)
+All I wanted was to help him, and I knew how to; but there we were, both struggling and feeling worse than we should have.
+(Of course I was fighting a bit of guilt over his tail too, but was it really my fault?)

-But well, let’s finish telling you the story.
+But well, let me finish telling you the story.
 Eventually, our little friend crashed his head into the glass and fell on the ground one last time.
-He let me pick him up, too exhausted to do anything else than breathe. l secured him tight with both my hands that time because he was about to get agitated again.
-Then I walked the hallway as fast as I could.
-He significantly calmed down when we got outdoors, I could feel his pulse under my fingers.
+He had to reach that point where he was too exhausted to do anything else than breathe, to let me pick him up. l secured him tight with both my hands that time, because he was about to get agitated again.
+Then I walked the hallway as fast as I could, I could feel his pulse under my fingers.
+Finally, he significantly calmed down when we got outdoors.
 And there, I released him.

 Maybe it was that uneasy way I felt every time I watched (and heard) him cracking his head against the window.
 Or maybe that horrible view of his entire tail left in my hands, while all I wanted to do was to help him.
 Anyway, for some reason, long after he was gone, I was still thinking about it all…